oda404/oXu/README.md

-# osu!bootleg
+# oXu
-osu! clone written in c++ using the SFML library.
+oXu is a rhythm game inspired by the osu! project.
+The game is still in an alpha state and under heavy development.
+Currently the game is available on Windows and Linux and needs to be compiled from source.